-The expected results for BRCA2 region specific MLPA probes are allele copy numbers of 2 (normal), 1 (heterozygous deletion), 3 (heterozygous duplication) and occasionally 4 (homozygous duplication or heterozygous triplication, e.g. Judkins et al. 2012).
+The expected results for the BRCA2 region and CHEK2 gene specific MLPA probes are allele copy numbers of 2 (normal), 1 (heterozygous deletion), 3 (heterozygous duplication), and occasionally 4 (homozygous duplication or heterozygous triplication, e.g. Judkins et al. 2012).
 A homozygous deletion (copy number 0) of the BRCA2 gene is unlikely, but may result in FA type D1 or be embryonically lethal (Loizidou et al. 2016).

-The standard deviation of each individual probe over all the reference samples should be ≤ 0.10 and the final ratio (FR) of each individual reference probe in the patient samples should be between 0.80 and 1.20.
+The standard deviation of each individual probe over all the reference samples should be $\leq 0.10$ and the final ratio (FR) of each individual reference probe in the patient samples should be between 0.80 and 1.20.
 When these criteria are fulfilled, the following cut-off values for the FR of the probes can be used to interpret MLPA results for autosomal chromosomes or pseudo-autosomal regions: